jmathai/jmathai.github.com/_posts/2014-08-07-the-struggle.md

 Hello ego, pride and insecurity.
 Not traits I'm particularly proud of but they helped motivate me to continue building OpenPhoto.
-I imagine it drives more entrepreneurs than you'd imagine.
+I imagine ego drives more entrepreneurs than you'd imagine.

 ## The effect of having no money